-Under the Credit Institutions (Financial Support) Act 2008, the Minister for Finance of Ireland (the "Minister") has been given certain functions in relation to financial support for certain credit institutions and their subsidiaries (such as the Issuer).
-The functions can be exercised in certain circumstances namely where: (i) there is a serious threat to the stability of credit institutions in the State generally, or would be such a threat if those functions were not performed; (ii) the performance of those functions is necessary, in the public interest, for maintaining the stability of the financial system in the State; and (iii) the performance of those functions is necessary to remedy a serious disturbance in the economy of the State.
-The functions are wide ranging and may entail the Minister subscribing for, taking an allotment of or purchasing shares and any other securities in a credit institution or subsidiary to which financial support is provided on such terms as the Minister sees fit.
-If the Minister were to exercise such a function it could have a material impact on the Issuer and its business.
+Under the Credit Institutions (Financial Support) Act 2008 (the "Financial Support Act") the Minister for Finance has been given certain functions in relation to financial support for certain credit institutions and their subsidiaries (such as the Issuer).
+The Group has received significant levels of such financial support.
+Subject to the provisions of the Financial Support Act, the Minister for Finance's functions can be exercised in certain circumstances namely where: (i) there is a serious threat to the stability of credit institutions in the State generally, or would be such a threat if those functions were not performed; (ii) the performance of those functions is necessary, in the public interest, for maintaining the stability of the financial system in the State; and (iii) the performance of those functions is necessary to remedy a serious disturbance in the economy of the State.
+The functions are wide ranging and may entail the Minister for Finance subscribing for, taking an allotment of or purchasing shares and any other securities in a credit institution or subsidiary to which financial support is provided on such terms as the Minister for Finance sees fit.
+If the Minister for Finance were to exercise such a function it could have a material impact on the Issuer and its business.